 Solution: Get a Great Accountant

 Managing a company’s accounting is a full-time job in itself, which is why it’s a role an entrepreneur shouldn’t take on.
-Not only does it take up a lot of a business owner’s valuable time, it also requires a high level of focus and expertise.
+It takes up a lot of a business owner’s valuable time and requires a high level of focus and expertise.
 If done incorrectly, the business has a high likelihood of failing.
 For instance, the Startup Genome Project report found money management problems are a leading cause of business failure.
 This happens when businesses try to scale too fast, too soon.
 The report cites spending too much money on product development, outsourcing, and customer acquisition as cash flow issues stemming from premature scaling.
 For this reason, having a trusted accountant on staff is crucial.

 The responsibilities that an accountant takes over are:

 - Collecting, tracking, and maintaining accurate financial data.